Sometimes you have to dance,

 Why is line dance so popular, what is its attraction?

 Line dancing has become more popular, but I can’t say how it will do in the long run.
 Line dance might live for a long time, like social dances, as the classes have dancers from different ages – and line dance has such great effects!
 Line dancing improves your memory: in dances, it’s important to remember the order of the steps.
 Remembering is made more challenging by having so many dances, thousands!
 Line dancing is good for your motor skills and to body control.
 In partner dances, the partner is always part of your balance for example in turns.
-Line dancing could be important for especially seniors for these reasons.
+Line dance could be important for especially seniors for these reasons.

 Line dances for senior line dancers are simpler.
 Still, they maintain the balance.
 It’s easier to move when you have practiced balance.
 Teaching seniors is challenging, you have to come up with many different ways to teach.
 Their enthusiasm is encouraging.

 The diversity of line dance

 Line dancing is not just country – there are Irish line dances too, where you dance to Irish music.
 Actually, you can dance to any music: cha cha, samba, rumba… If you dance to for example rumba, the moves are adopted from rumba.
 This is how you get to experience different dance styles.
 However, the basis of line dance is country and dances done to that music are usually easier, so that’s why I teach my beginners classes dances done to country music.

 You’ve done line dances to for example tango.

 I have done many tango line dances.
 “La Cumparsita” was successful in the Finnish Championships.

 How does making choreography and designing classes differ from each other?

 They’re pretty different.
 Well, when you create a dance you have to think to whom you’re making the dance.
 The moves should be easy and the continuity of them is important – how you switch from one move to another.